Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: A Duality-Based Algorithm for Solving Problem

 \section{A Duality-Based Algorithm for Solving Problem \eqref{eq:jsc_exp}}

 In this section, we develop a duality-based algorithm for solving problem \eqref{eq:jsc_exp}.
-We begin by reformulating the original ISAC beamforming problem as a semidefinite program (SDP), establishing the theoretical foundation for our proposed duality-based approach.
-We then derive the corresponding Lagrangian dual problem and provide a comprehensive analysis of its properties.
-Finally, we present the duality-based algorithm that iteratively optimizes the Lagrange multipliers using the subgradient information.
+The idea is to first reformulate the original ISAC beamforming problem as a semidefinite program (SDP), then derive its Lagrangian dual and analyze the resulting structure, and finally construct an iterative algorithm that optimizes the Lagrange multipliers via subgradient ascent.